NVlabs/A-ViT/README.md

 <img src="./example_images/class51_combined.jpg" height = 160px> <img src="./example_images/class127_combined.jpg" height = 160px>

-Note that this is a quick demo from an intermediate checkpoint of tiny a-vit.
-We observe the distribution will continue to slightly converge upon higher accuracy and full training.
-Analyzing other checkpoints is very easily supported by changing the loading of .pth files.
  Please feel free to generate more examples using the **--demo** key, or more via **visualize.py** function in **engine_act.py**.
+Note that the snippet is a very quick demo from an intermediate checkpoint of tiny a-vit.
+We observe the distribution will continue to slightly converge upon higher accuracy.
+Analyzing other checkpoint is very easily supported by changing the loading of .pth files, and distribution semantic meaning holds.

 ## License